 Grant Overview

 The following are the nine finalists from the 2024 NSC Safety Congress & Expo Safety Innovation Challenge.
 We expect the solution providers to assist an industry partner in reducing the risk of workplace MSDs.
-The industry partner is either a current MSD Pledge member or interested in taking the MSD Pledge to reduce the upper extremity MSD risk at their workplace.
+The industry partner is either a current MSD Pledge member or interested in taking the MSD Pledge to reduce MSD risk at their workplace.

 • Dorn Companies: Computer vision motion capture technology that provides customized real time information that shows the exact areas of possible injury or MSD.